deryacortuk/Penetration-Testing-Tutorial/README.md

  <img width="900" alt="Screenshot 2024-02-12 232926" src="https://github.com/deryacortuk/Penetration-Testing-Tutorial/assets/53267226/377d6ccd-161c-4716-bc58-36f6462c456c">

 # Wayback machine crawl data :  ● https://web.archive.org/
-Going to “https://web.archive.org/web/*/facebook.com/*” will pull down a list of paths that the Wayback machine has crawled.
+Going to “https://web.archive.org/web/*/facebook.com/*” will pull down a list of paths that the Wayback Machine has crawled.
 We can then use the filter to search for specific files such as anything that ends in “.bak” as those might contain juicy backup information.
 Other interesting filters include:
 ● .zip
 ● .config